raspberrypilearning/chatbot/en/step_4.md

 --- /hint ---
 --- /hints ---

-+ Your chatbot simply replies "What a lovely name!" every time.
++ Now the chatbot simply replies "What a lovely name!" every time.
 Can you personalise your chatbot's reply by making use of your answer?

     ![Testing a personalised reply](images/chatbot-answer-test.png)